uw-dims/dims-devguide/docs/source/communication.rst

     If two people are sharing the screen at the same time, and one of them puts the focus on the other person's shared screen, you will put Google Hangout into a feedback loop that will eventually bring the internet to its knees.
-Don't say I didn't warn you!!! :)
+Don't say I didn't warn you!

 ..